Planning a trip? Here are some online and PDF printable Interstate 40 maps!

 Western I-40 weather: Thanks to generally good weather conditions along Western I-40, the road is open to travelers on most days of the year.
 Yes, you may expect a few wintertime "snow closures," but in comparison with more northern highways, the down-time isn't bad.

-During the summertime, temperatures routinely reach into the 90's along many parts of I-40.
+During the summertime, temperatures routinely reach into the 90's or low 100's along many parts of I-40.
 Traveling with air conditioning in your car will make your vacation much more pleasant during these times.
-Nevertheless, you won't ever have the extreme days of 115 degree heat (which happen all to regularly along I-10 in Arizona.)
+Nevertheless, you won't ever have the extreme days of 115 degree heat (which happen all too regularly along I-10 in Arizona.)

 Much of I-40 follows the old Route 66 highway.
 (Route 66, in turn, followed the old railroad route through this area.)
 In fact, train-enthusiasts will enjoy the opportunity to see long lines of freight cars with regularity on their I-40 vacation!
 You'll also find whimsical old souvenir stands dating back from the Rt 66 days.
 It's nearly impossible NOT to stop and check out one or two of these kitschy relics from bygone days.

-PDF map of USA time zones: As you travel westward from Arkansas to California on I-40, you'll find yourself in 3 different time zones.
-You may want to print up the following PDF time zone map of the USA in order to remember when to change your watch.
-(Cell phone towers dot I-40 at regular intervals, so you will continue to get both phone reception AND your time should be updated on your phones, as well.)
+USA time zones: As you travel westward from Arkansas to California on I-40, you'll find yourself in 3 different time zones.
+Cell phone towers dot I-40 at regular intervals, so you will continue to get both phone reception AND your time should be updated on your phones automatically, too.
+It may take about 5 to 10 minutes for your phone to update after changing zones, or it may be instantaneous.
+We've had it happen both ways.

 PDF maps of Arkansas: Here are two different Arkansas PDF maps, which you might wish to print up at home before your vacation.
 One is a simple map, showing just the major cities and roadways; the other is very detailed.
-First, here's the simple PDF map of Arkansas, on which you may clearly see I-40 running from east to west.
-And, here is an extremely detailed PDF map of Arkansas which contains an amazing amount of road and tourist information...but all that info does make it difficult to view I-40 at a glance!
-This map is easily enlargeable, in case you'd like to look at the details of any section more clearly.
+First, here's the simple PDF map of Arkansas, from the US Government map site.
+And secondly, here is a more detailed PDF map of Arkansas which contains more small state highways.

 I-40 Oklahoma Maps

 Rolling hills characterize much of I-40's terrain in Oklahoma.
 As you head into the state westward from Arkansas, beautiful trees line both sides of the highway.
-Gradually, the trees thin out and you'll pass through farmland in much of the rest of the state.
+Gradually, the trees thin out.
+Then, you'll pass through farmland in much of the rest of the state...with the scenery gradually becoming more arid.

-PDF Maps of Oklahoma: First, here's a simple PDF map of Oklahoma with the state's major highways (including Interstate 10) clearly visible.
+PDF Map of Oklahoma: Here's a PDF road map of Oklahoma with the state's major highways (including Interstate 40) clearly visible.
 Or, you may wish to view a detailed PDF map of Oklahoma which will show you the mileage between exits, Oklahoma State Parks, minor roadways, etc.

 I-40 Texas Maps

 Interstate 40 crosses the Texas panhandle.
-Comparatively speaking, then, you won't spend too much of your I-40 road trip in Texas.
+Comparatively speaking, you won't spend too much of your I-40 road trip in Texas.
 You'll only pass through one major Texas city: Amarillo.
-You'll find all the major tourist services you need in Amarillo, including the most complex of car repairs (that we HOPE you won't need!)
+You'll find all the major tourist services you need in Amarillo, including emergency medical services and car repairs (that we HOPE you won't need!)
 Dozens of hotels and restaurants in all styles and price ranges await you here, as well.

 I-40 New Mexico Maps